pltod/news-reader/README.md

       Step 3) in the root of the project from the command line run 'bower install' to install bower components

       Step 4) run the application with opening index.html from the root of the project

-Additional Steps to try the production build (concatenated and minified scripts and styles)

       Step 5) install Grunt CLI with npm install -g grunt-cli

       Step 6) in the root of the project from the command line run npm install to install grunt plugins

       Step 7) create the production version of the app with executing the command 'grunt' from the root of the project

-As a result dist folder will be created with production files.